|| OverDrive Digital Downloads

 - Project Gutenberg eBooks can be

-accessed by clicking the "Enjoy additional eBooks today" icon on the MHLS OverDrive Digital Downloads website.
+accessed by clicking the "Additional eBooks Always Available" icon on the MHLS OverDrive Digital Downloads website.
 It also appears at the bottom of the mobile version of the website.

 - This is a separate collection of eBooks from our main OverDrive collection.

 - Patrons do NOT need to sign-in to download these titles.